MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-01/README.md

 ## Step 5: Confirm Folders for Lab 02 Exist

+NiFi runs inside a container, which is like a sealed box.
+By default, NiFi cannot see files on your computer.
+The recipe file (`docker-compose.yml`) creates small windows between the container and your computer so NiFi can read from and write to specific folders.

-NiFi needs folders to watch.
-The docker-compose file maps three folders inside the `lab-02/` folder (next door to this one) into the NiFi container:
+These "windows" connect three folders inside `lab-02/` (next door to this lab folder) to NiFi:

-- `inputs/` (where files go in)
+- `inputs/` (where you put files for NiFi to pick up)
-- `outputs/` (where clean files land)
+- `outputs/` (where NiFi puts clean files)
-- `quarantine/` (where questionable files are held)
+- `quarantine/` (where NiFi puts questionable files)

 Open `lab-02/` in your file browser or terminal.
 If these folders do not exist, create them now.
 NiFi cannot write to folders that do not exist on your machine.